Skip to content Skip to footer

 The first phase of construction was for a multipurpose building housing a prayer and meditation hall, library, office, function hall, monks’ residence, guest rooms, community kitchen, parking and landscaping.
 The ‘turning of the sod’ ceremony on 16th August 2017 saw the start of the construction activity.
 Within a short time of nine months, the construction was completed.

 In April 2020 a licensed commercial kitchen was built as an extension to the building on the lower ground floor.
-Here operates a soup Kitchen and community cafe.
-The Vedanta Springfield Foodbank and Soup Kitchen has provided more than 6,000 free meals and around 700 pre-packed grocery hampers to people in need since the start of the COVID-19 pandemic.
-When we started our service, our needs assessment with the community showed that whilst some organisations were providing cooked meals, no one was providing nutritious vegetarian meals.
-We saw this as a unique opportunity to be able to serve the community as we only provide vegetarian meals.
+Here operates Vedanta Soup Kitchen and the volunteer run Cafe Maa Sarada’s Kitchen.
+The Vedanta Soup Kitchen has provided free vegetarian meals and grocery hampers to people in need since the start of the COVID-19 pandemic.

 In the second phase of the Vedanta Precinct Masterplan will be a childcare facility, followed by community residences for those who like to lead a life of peace, harmony and spiritual fulfilment.